MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/CloudforSustainabilityCarbonDataModel/VehicleType.md

 ---
-title: VehicleType in Cloud for Sustainability carbon data model - Common Data Model | Microsoft Docs
+title: VehicleType in Cloud for Sustainability carbon data model
 description: Category of vehicle.
 Used by your organization as reference data to assist with emission factor selection for mobile combustion calculations.
 author: cdm-publisher
 ms.service: common-data-model